The links below correspond to screens in the software.

 Term life insurance is simply a contract that the life insurer will pay a specified amount upon the death of the insured.
 It does not have a value.
 If this is a term life policy, enter zero as the value.

-The entries for the business are intended to help have the correct tax treatment applied to the income, as well as preparing the financial affidavit.
+The entries for the business will help the software apply the correct tax treatment applied to the income, as well as preparing the financial affidavit.

 For this reason, you specify a business type (sole proprietorship, partnership, etc.), as well as value and other factors.